JannieI/canvas-workstation-V3/src/app/roadmap.md

 4. What and how is cached locally - and how refreshed
 5. Finalise group membership / roles
 6. Where system settings like Security Model ?
+7. Add UserID to ALL data and code -> where needed ...

 **Dashboard**